Classical Foundations: The Weight of Tradition

 Many people describe Ludwig van Beethoven as a hero who broke free from aristocratic control.
 There is some truth to that story.
 He negotiated his fees, sought independence, and built a reputation that extended beyond a single court.
 Still, he depended on noble supporters who paid for his work.
 Decades later, Johannes Brahms connected with a network of conductors, publishers, and influential critics.
 Their artistic choices were driven by their need to make money as much as their own creative vision.

 Women composers had to deal with even more challenges.
-Fanny Mendelssohn wrote symphonic and chamber pieces that were very deep, but many of her compositions weren’t published during her lifetime.
+Fanny Mendelssohn wrote symphonic and chamber pieces that were very deep, but many of her compositions were not published during her lifetime.
 Society made her feel like she couldn’t be seen.
 Clara Schumann balanced composing, performing, and raising a family.
 She often prioritized the careers of her male colleagues and her husband, Robert Schumann.
 Having talent alone was not enough to get support from institutions.

 Women in Classical Music: Breaking Barriers